tommychen99/mathematical-analysis/README.md

 ## License and copyright

-Copyright \(\copyright\) 2026 Tommy Chen. **A license has not yet been selected.** Do not assume permission to redistribute or modify the notes until the author adds an explicit license file and updates this statement.
+© 2026 Tommy Chen.

+This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+See the [LICENSE](LICENSE) file for details.

 ## Errors and errata